 - choose how the NHS uses their data

-All practices using TPP and EMIS systems are now connected.
+All practices are now connected.

-When your practice is connected, the app will link with the clinical system you use, in the same way that GP online services, and other third-party apps, work.
+The NHS App links with the clinical system you use, in the same way that GP online services, and other third-party apps, work.

 - most patients can register and verify their identity through the app, rather than visiting the practice